Spring Flooding

 Submit an online Service Request

-Curbside waste collection will be paused on roads that are closed or where conditions are considered hazardous.
-If your curbside service did not occur due to flooding, please place your receptacles at the curb the following week if conditions have improved and your road has reopened.
+Curbside waste collection gets paused on roads that are closed or where conditions are considered hazardous.
+If your curbside collection did not occur due to flooding, please place your receptacles at the curb the following week if conditions have improved and your road has reopened.
 When possible, residents may also bring materials directly to the landfill.

 Flood Safety and Preparedness Tips